zama-ai/concrete-ml/docs/advanced-topics/compilation.md

     quantized_numpy_module = compile_brevitas_qat_model(torch_model, X_train)
 ```

-## FHE Simulation
+## FHE simulation

 The first step in the list above takes a Python function implemented using the Concrete [supported operation set](https://docs.zama.ai/concrete/getting-started/compatibility) and transforms it into an executable operation graph.

 The result of this single step of the compilation pipeline allows the:

 - execution of the op-graph, which includes TLUs, on clear non-encrypted data.
 This is, of course, not secure, but it is much faster than executing in FHE.
-This mode is useful for debugging, i.e. to find the appropriate model hyper-parameters
+This mode is useful for debugging, especially when looking for appropriate model hyper-parameters
 - verification of the maximum bit-width of the op-graph and the intermediary bit-widths of model layers, to evaluate their impact on FHE execution latency

 Simulation is enabled for all Concrete ML models once they are compiled as shown above.
 Obtaining the simulated predictions of the models is done by setting the `fhe="simulate"` argument to prediction methods: